 Insulin is a hormone that is produced by the pancreas to help it regulate the blood sugar in our bodies.
 The pancreas releases insulin whenever we eat or drink anything.
 The insulin hormone is responsible for getting the glucose from the food we eat into the cells in our muscles, liver, fat, and other organs where it is used for energy.
 Insulin acts as the key to the doors of the cells.
 The liver is also capable of making small amounts of insulin as needed, such as during periods between meals or when fasting.

-A properly functioning pancreas will produce insulin from any sugars that enter our blood stream from food or drinks we consume.
-The unfortunate truth is, typical American diets, also called “The Standard American Diet,” contain very high levels of sugar and processed foods.
-The more sugar and processed food and drink you consume, the higher your blood sugars (glucose) levels spike.
+A properly functioning pancreas will produce insulin from any sugars that enter our bloodstream from food or drinks we consume.
+The unfortunate truth is, that typical American diets, also called “The Standard American Diet,” contain very high levels of sugar and processed foods.
+The more sugar and processed food and drink you consume, the higher your blood sugar (glucose) levels spike.
 As a result, the pancreas has to work harder to create insulin, which eventually results in the pancreas’ inability to keep up.
 Cells in the pancreas either can’t produce enough insulin to counteract the amount of sugar or the cells in the body become “resistant” to insulin.

 If not managed correctly, Insulin Resistance can cause more serious problems.
 Cells that need glucose become “starved” of energy, while glucose in the bloodstream elevates because there is no place for it to go.
 Higher levels of insulin direct the body to store fat, usually around the abdominal area.

 The stored fat, also known as visceral fat, can be potentially dangerous because it can cause the liver (fatty liver disease) and other organs to become inflamed.
 Several studies show that fats can impede insulin from getting into the cells.
-Because the pancreas secretes too much insulin from all of the sugars ingested, insulin levels in the blood stream can be 5 to 7 times greater than they should be.
+Because the pancreas secretes too much insulin from all of the sugars ingested, insulin levels in the bloodstream can be 5 to 7 times greater than they should be.

 While Insulin Resistance usually occurs in people who are obese, that is not always the case depending on diet and lifestyle.
 One major sign that you may have Insulin Resistance is if you carry extra weight around your abdominal area; for females, if the waist is over 35”, and for males, if the waist is over 40”, then you very likely could be Insulin Resistant.
 However, even thin people with a flat stomach can have Insulin Resistance which is why it’s always a good idea to have your levels checked.
 This condition also impedes the body to break down fats effectively which causes weight gain, especially around the mid-section.
 What makes this cycle particularly vicious is that extra abdominal fat, also called visceral fat, can be one of the causes of Insulin Resistance which becomes a “chicken and egg” situation.